#RIPCartoonNetwork: A(n Over)Reaction to a Hashtag

 Needless to say, the reports of Cartoon Network's demise are... kind of exaggerated.

-But hey, who wants to see the full series of classics like The Flintstones, the bulk of the Hanna-Barbera library which is limited to a streaming platform that's barely promoted (and slowly seeping into a broadcast network I STILL DON'T HAVE!), the Cartoon Network originals that aren't heavily repeated on any of the CN networks, Emmy-winning projects like Over the Garden Wall and Long Live The Royals as well as newer shows like Close Enough and Infinity Train and nearly every major Looney Tunes short worth watching when you could watch all the Bobby Flay and Guy Fieri shows produced and every episode of the 40 Day Fiancé and Fixer Upper franchises ever made?
+But hey, who wants to see the full series of classics like The Flintstones, the bulk of the Hanna-Barbera library (which is limited to a streaming platform that's barely promoted and slowly seeping into a broadcast network I STILL DON'T HAVE!), the Cartoon Network originals that aren't heavily repeated on any of the CN networks, Emmy-winning projects like Over the Garden Wall and Long Live The Royals as well as newer shows like Close Enough, Final Space, and Infinity Train (which have been purged from the face of the Earth), and nearly every major Looney Tunes short worth watching when you could watch all the Bobby Flay and Guy Fieri shows produced as well every episode of the 40 Day FiancĂ© and Fixer Upper franchises ever made?

 While Cartoon Network Studios is far from the only studio that has done this, having a name that begins with CARTOON, not to mention the channel being a cultural milestone for a generation of animation fans (including those who wanted to make cartoons in the first place because of the shows they enjoyed), definitely attracts more attention from the media.